-• Edit your Warehouse password from the Warehouse tab.

-See "Editing your Warehouse password" on page 69.

-• Run, schedule, and change the parameter default values of the PMDB processes from the Processes view, under the Warehouse menu.

-See "Viewing the PMDB processes" on page 79.

-- Examine the status of instances and the PMDB processes and check in which PMDB tables instance data is stored from the Status view, under the Warehouse menu.
-See "About viewing the status of the PMDB" on page 78. - Manage hour groups from the Hour Group Settings dialog box.
+- Edit your Warehouse password from the Warehouse tab.
+See Editing your Warehouse password. - Run, schedule, and change the parameter default values of the PMDB processes from the Processes view, under the Warehouse menu.
+See Viewing the PMDB processes. - Examine the status of instances and the PMDB processes and check in which PMDB tables instance data is stored from the Status view, under the Warehouse menu.
+See About viewing the status of the PMDB. - Manage hour groups from the Hour Group Settings dialog box.
+See Configuring hour groups, About the Dashboard tab, and About the Applications view.

-See "Configuring hour groups" on page 60.
-See "About the Dashboard tab" on page 24.
-See "About the Applications view" on page 41.